 Amaysim has consistently performed well in Canstar Blue’s customer satisfaction ratings for phone plan providers.
-Vaya, on the other hand, with its cheap plans, has historically been let down by poor customer service and overall satisfaction.
-And this has been reflected in our star ratings over the years.
-Now, however, Vaya’s acquisition by Amaysim seems to have resulted in improved customer service performance and overall mobile customer happiness, which is good to hear.
+Vaya, on the other hand, with its cheap plans, has historically been let down by poor customer service and overall satisfaction, which had been reflected in our star ratings over the years.
+However, Vaya’s acquisition by Amaysim seems to have resulted in improved customer service performance and overall mobile customer happiness, which is good to hear.

 Amaysim vs Vaya: What’s on offer?

 The biggest point of difference between these two telcos is that Amaysim offers a range of prepaid phone plans on 28-day expiry periods, while Vaya offers postpaid phone plans as month-to-month plans.